boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

     1. [Retrieves](#server-side-storage) the associated ciphertext, `ciphertext` and associated data, `associated_data`, for the given pair `(user_id, key_id)` from its database and sends this ciphertext, together with the associated data, to the client.
         - [TODO #36](https://github.com/boltlabs-inc/key-mgmt-spec/issues/36): The key server should log the intended use of this retrieval request.
     1. Stores the current request information, including the outcome of the validity check, in an [audit log](#audit-logs) associated with the given user.
+    1. Outputs a success indicator.
 1. The client:
     1. Computes `arbitrary_key = Dec(storage_key, ciphertext, associated_data)`, where `ciphertext` is the received ciphertext from the key server and `associated_data` is the associated data received from the server.
     1. Deletes `storage_key` from memory.
     1. Closes the open request session.
     1. [Stores](#client-side-storage) `ciphertext` in its local storage.
-    1. If `context` is set to `NULL`, outputs a success indicator and halts.
+    1. If `context` is set to `NULL`, outputs a success indicator to the calling application and halts.
     1. Otherwise,
         1. If `context` is set to `"local only"`, outputs `arbitrary_key` to the calling application.
         1. If `context` is set to `"export"`, the client computes `exported key` as `len || secret`, as described above, and outputs `exported_key` to the calling application.